AlafariAbdullah/setup-docs/README.md

 ## Prerequisites
-- A Home Assistant installation (either HA OS, Docker, Supervised, and HA Core works)
+- A working Home Assistant installation (any of the following setups will work: HA OS, Docker, Supervised, or HA Core).

-## Introduction
-In this tutorial, you'll learn how to make a time based automation trigger.
-You'd use this trigger with various applications, including:
-- A notification sent to your phone  xx days of not doing the laundry
-- Triggering the charger of your Plugged in HA Dashboard to turn on every xx hours for yy time

-What you're gonna do :
-- You'll use the built in "Helpers" to store and easily update the base time (the last time of ....)
-- You'll modify the Jinja2 script to suit your own setup

 ## Step 1 : Making a Helper
-Making a Helper to store the time you want to start counting after is the simplist way to easily update (if needed) via either a button or anything else.
+Creating a Helper to store the time you want to start counting from is the simplest way to easily update it (if needed) via a button or another method.
-- Go to Settings at the bottom left > Devices and Services > Helpers
+- Go to **Settings** at the bottom left > **Devices and Services** > **Helpers**
 ![alt text](Media/image-1.png)
 ![alt text](Media/image-3.png)
-- Create a New Helper
+- Create a **New Helper**
-- Data and/or Time
+- **Data and/or Time**
 ![alt text](Media/image-5.png)
 - Give your new Helper a name and choose "Date and Time"
-- Click Create to create the new helper
+- Click **Create** to create the new helper
 ![alt text](Media/image-6.png)
-- Note : To get the entity ID of your new Helper, click on the three dots at the right and then "Show Settings" Entity ID will be as follows (input_datetime.{HELPERNAME})
+- Note : To get the entity ID of your new Helper, click on the three dots at the right and then **Show Settings** Entity ID will be as follows (input_datetime.{HELPERNAME})
 ![alt text](Media/image-7.png)
 ![alt text](Media/image-8.png)

 ## Step 2 : Making the Automation trigger/condition
-We will use the Helper as a baseline to calculate xx seconds after {Helper}.
+We will use the Helper as a baseline to calculate the time that has passed after the {Helper}.
-The basic code you'll insert is :
+The basic code you’ll need to insert is :

-- Use either of these depending on if you're using it as the main trigger (When x time passes do yy) or as a condition (if i press a button, check if yy time hass pass)
+- Use one of these, depending on whether you’re using it as the main trigger (e.g., “When X time passes, do Y”) or as a condition (e.g., “If I press a button, check if Y time has passed”).

 ```YAML
 - condition: template